 Remove the shells from the shrimp, leaving the tails intact.
 Devein the shrimp, then rinse under cold running water.

-Thread the marinated shrimp onto skewers** and grill about 5 to 6 inches from the coals for about 8 to 12 minutes, turning frequently.
-The shrimp will be opaque, a bright white and pink when done.
+Grill about 5 to 6 inches from the heat for about 8 to 12 minutes, turning frequently.
+The shrimp is done when it becomes opaque and turns a bright white and pink color.

 - To remove the vein, run the tip of a small, sharp paring knife down the length of the back of the shrimp.
 Loosen the vein with the tip of the knife and then pull it out.

-**If you use a stovetop grill, the skewers are optional.
+- If you use a stovetop grill, the skewers are optional.
 If you decide to broil the shrimp, remove the tails.